Open Now

 Shower Lose Hot Water Turns Tap

-This is due to the water supply from the hot water tank and the water pipes working simultaneously.
+This happens because the hot water tank and the water pipes are working at the same time.

 It is essential to know how your plumbing system works.
 Pipes carry water through different channels that all originate from one big pipe.
 This is connected to the hot water heater and other pipes that use various fixtures such as taps, toilets and sinks.